pajicadvance/accessorify/README.md

 You can choose which items will be turned into accessories in the configuration menu, among some other configuration options, if you want to pick and choose.
 By default, all of the items listed below are turned into accessories.

 Both Fabric and NeoForge versions require [Fzzy Config](https://modrinth.com/mod/fzzy-config) and [Accessories](https://modrinth.com/mod/accessories) and all of its dependencies.
+A dynamic lights mod such as [LambDynamicLights](https://modrinth.com/mod/lambdynamiclights) is required for the lantern accessory to emit light around the player.

 The configuration menu can be accessed using [ModMenu](https://modrinth.com/mod/modmenu) on Fabric, and the built-in Mods menu on NeoForge.

 ## Slot modes